1947 Satipo earthquake: Earthquake

-The mainshock was a shallow intraplate earthquake that occurred within the South American Plate.
-It was the largest shallow earthquake recorded in the sub-Andean region.
-The United States Geological Survey measured the earthquake at 7.5 on the surface-wave magnitude scale and 7.7 by the International Seismological Centre on the moment magnitude scale.
-A maximum Modified Mercalli intensity of IX (Violent) was assigned to an area immediately southeast of the epicenter.
+The mainshock occurred on 1 November at 14:58:57 UTC (09:58:57 local time) with an epicenter about 136 km north–northeast of Huancayo, the capital of Department of Junín.
+It was a shallow intraplate earthquake that occurred within the South American Plate, having a focal depth of 22 km, and was the largest of its kind ever recorded in the sub-Andean region.
+The United States Geological Survey measured the earthquake at 7.5 on the surface-wave magnitude scale and 7.6–7.7 by the International Seismological Centre on the moment magnitude scale.

-A seismic station in Huancayo determined that the aftershocks had epicenters distributed east of the mainshock.
-Using observations from seismic stations in Weston, Pasadena and Saint-Maur, the mainshock was caused by vertical movement on a north-oriented fault plane that dipped 30°.
-The inferred dip angle was shallower than that of faults observed in the region.
+The aftershocks that followed had epicenters distributed east of the mainshock.
+An analysis of data from seismic stations in Weston, Pasadena and Saint-Maur indicated that the mainshock was caused by vertical movement on a north-oriented fault plane that dipped 30°.
+The inferred dip angle was shallower than that of faults surveyed in the region.
 Within the epicenter region, two other earthquakes larger than magnitude 6.0 were recorded.
-In 1976, a 6.6 strike-slip earthquake occurred south of the 1947 earthquake epicenter at 5 km depth.
-A 6.5–6.8 shock in 1982 occurred north of the 1947 earthquake with a left-lateral–reverse mechanism.
+In 1976, a 6.6 strike-slip earthquake occurred south of the 1947 earthquake epicenter at 5 km depth, and a 6.5–6.8 shock in 1982 occurred north of the 1947 earthquake with a left-lateral–reverse mechanism.